TGAC/2019-01-23-SWC/index.md

     </div>
     <div class="col-md-4">
       <h4 id="git-macosx">macOS</h4>
-      <a href="https://www.youtube.com/watch?v=9LQhwETCdwY ">Video Tutorial</a>
       <p>
-        <strong>For OS X 10.9 and higher</strong>, install Git for Mac
-        by downloading and running the most recent "mavericks" installer from
-        <a href="http://sourceforge.net/projects/git-osx-installer/files/">this list</a>.
+        Please open the Terminal app, type <code>git --version</code> and press
+        <kbd>Enter</kbd>/<kbd>Return</kbd>.
+If it's not installed already,
+        follow the instructions to <code>Install</code> the "command line developer tools". <strong>Don't click</strong> "Get Xcode", because that will take too long and is not necessary for our Git lesson.
-        After installing Git, there will not be anything in your <code>/Applications</code> folder, as Git is a command line program.
+        After installing these tools, there won't be anything in your <code>/Applications</code>
+        folder, as they and Git are command line programs.
         <strong>For older versions of OS X (10.5-10.8)</strong> use the
         most recent available installer labelled "snow-leopard"
         <a href="http://sourceforge.net/projects/git-osx-installer/files/">available here</a>.
+        Because this installer is not signed by the developer, you may have to right click (control click) on the .pkg file, click Open, and click Open in the pop-up dialog.
+You can watch
+        <a href="https://www.youtube.com/watch?v=9LQhwETCdwY ">a video tutorial about this case</a>.
       </p>
     </div>
     <div class="col-md-4">